One Bad Son

 One Bad Son is a Canadian rock band from Saskatoon, Saskatchewan, Canada, consisting of Shane Connery Volk (vocals), and Kurt Dahl (drums), Tara McLeod (lead), Ryan Kuly (bass).
 Kurt Dahl is an entertainment lawyer in Canada.
 Shane Connery Volk is a comic book artist with Mad Cave Studios.

 History

 The band formed in 2004 in Saskatoon, when Dahl, Hicks and Volk started writing songs that would become part of their debut album, This Aggression Will Not Stand.
 The album was recorded in Saskatoon in 2005, and released by U.S. independent record label Versailles Records.
 The album title is a reference to the movie The Big Lebowski.
-The single 'Alive in Texas' from the album was a surprise radio success in Saskatoon, after an intern at the local rock station played it to Rock 102 announcer and music director Scott Nicholls and it was subsequently added to heavy rotation.
+The single 'Alive in Texas' from the album was a surprise radio success in Saskatoon, after a part time employee at the local rock station Rock 102 was listening to the song, which was overheard by announcer and music director Scott Nicholls and it was subsequently added into rotation.